 - Using a humidifier in your house, especially when the air is hot and dry, is another approach to keep your skin moisturized.
 Turn the humidifier on when the heat is on.
 It will aid in the retention of moisture in your skin.

 - A daily warm bath with gentle soap can help to relieve itching patches and dry skin.

 - Soak in the warm water for 15 minutes.
-If you add oil, finely powdered oats, Epsom salt, or Dead Sea salt to your bath, you might find relief, but keep the water and soap mild.
+Oil, finely powdered oats, Epsom salt, or Dead Sea salt can be added to your bath, but keep the water and soap mild.
 Skin that is already sensitive might be irritated by high heat and harsh soaps.

 - When drying off, try not to rub your skin with the towel.
 Instead, gently pat dry.
-Rubbing can aggravate existing sores and potentially develop new ones.
+Rubbing can aggravate existing sores and potentially create new ones.
 Apply a moisturizer immediately thereafter.

 - If you don't have time for a bath, a moist towel or cold compress might be applied to the affected area.

 - Because sunlight's ultraviolet (UV) radiation slows skin cell proliferation, modest doses of sun can help to soothe, improve, and even heal psoriasis lesions.
 Even indoor lighting has an impact.

 - Two or three times a week, try to get some sun and wear sunscreen on your healthy skin.
 Sun exposure (or sunburn) increases your risk of skin cancer and may exacerbate your breakouts.